Jamie Reagan

-Jameson "Jamie" Reagan is a fictional NYPD Sergeant, and one of the main characters in the television series, Blue Bloods, Blue Bloods, being the youngest son of Frank Reagan.
+Jameson "Jamie" Reagan is a fictional NYPD Sergeant, and one of the main characters in the television series, Blue Bloods, being the youngest son of Frank Reagan.
 He is portrayed by Will Estes.

 Biography

 First introduced as a young police officer and recent Harvard Law School graduate, Jamie is the youngest child of the current New York City Police Commissioner Frank Reagan and his wife Mary.
 Jamie grew up in Bay Ridge, Brooklyn with two older brothers, Danny and Joe, and an older sister, Erin.
 His shield number as a Patrol Officer was 60528, and as a Sergeant is 71181.